-COLLEGE ADMISSIONS, READINESS, AND PREPARATION
+COLLEGE ADMISSIONS, READINESS, AND PREPARATION (Methodology for Credit: 1 Academic and Personal Success)

-GPA Weight: Only Prerequisites: Grades 10-12.
+Prerequisites: Grades 10-12.
+GPA Weight: 1.00

 College Readiness focuses on preparing students for college.
 Students will participate in preparation for college entrance exams, review the college applications and admission process, learn how to apply for scholarships, and write application essays.
-The course is for local credit only.
+The course focuses on the skills and strategies necessary for students to make a successful transition into high school and an academic career.
+Students explore the options available in high school, higher education, and the professional world in order to establish both immediate and long-range personal goals.

-Course ID: 9250; CLGRDPRP; 85000215
+Course ID: 9250; MAPS; N1130021